IBM/janusgraph-operator/articles/level-1-janusgraph.md

 $ cd cassandra-openshift
 ```

 You need to update the default configurations of Cassandra so that it can be deployed to OpenShift.
 The changes are defined in the `Dockerfile`.
 In order to adapt to the OpenShift environment, you need to change the group ownership and file permission to root.
+(See [Set group ownership and file permission](https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/#6-set-group-ownership-and-file-permission) in "[Best practices for designing a universal application image](https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/).")
 Although OpenShift runs containers using an arbitrarily assigned user ID, the group ID must always be set to the root group (0).
 And there are other changes that Cassandra needs for it to be successfully deployed which will not be covered in this tutorial.
 [CAN READERS FIND THIS INFORMATION SOMEWHERE ELSE?]

 You can build and push the Cassandra image to your image repository by running following commands: